 Indoor Water Conservation Tips

-With the holidays comes a whirlwind of activity and water use.
-So, here are some tips to help you save time, water, and money this holiday season:
+Here are some tips to help you save time, water, and money:

 - Done with your holiday baking?
 Use your leftover food coloring to check your toilet for leaks.